Free Car Insurance Comparison

 They’re a great choice for combating Michigan’s high rates, but a word of caution: some companies can and will actually increase your rate if the information recorded shows risky driving habits.
 Progressive’s Snapshot program is one of these.

 As of July 1, 2020, Michigan’s new car insurance reform law will remove gender and age from the allowable rating factors for car insurance rates.
-Until then, here’s a look at how those factors affect rates.
+Here’s a look at the rates.

 |Farmers Ins Exch||$6,307.90||$6,307.90||$5,856.52||$5,856.52||$13,831.87||$13,831.87||$7,104.64||$7,104.64|